JASPER: Joint Bayesian Analysis of Spatial Expression via Regression: Discussion

 \section{Discussion}

-We presented JASPER, a fully Bayesian model for detecting SVGs in SRT datasets.
-Unlike most existing methods for this task, JASPER is designed to model multiple genes simultaneously to account for co-expression.
+We presented JASPER, a fully Bayesian model for detecting joint detection of SVGs in SRT datasets.
+Unlike most existing SVG detection methods, JASPER is designed to model multiple genes simultaneously to account for co-expression.
 Additionally, the use of spatial basis functions instead of pre-specified Gaussian process kernels is a key feature that allows us to target a wide variety of spatial patterns without making implicit assumptions (for example stationarity) about the patterns in question.

 Through our simulations, we demonstrated that JASPER is able to achieve higher selection accuracy compared to state-of-the-art competing methods by leveraging shared information across genes.
 Our application of the method to real datasets confirmed that our model was indeed able to capture a higher number of biologically significant genes (according to the respective original studies and as well as an independent publicly available gene database) compared to the competing methods.